 MILITARY COMMENDATIONS: In 1970, while stationed at the above captioned Camp Page, Chunchon, Korea, myself and my partner Sergeant Ronald Hulsey of Bakersfield, California, received Commendations for rescuing a homeless and orphaned 10-year old Korean girl named Sung Hee from living in a garbage dump infested with lice and rats in the while on routine patrol of the city, and then finding her temporary housing at a nearby Catholic Convent.
 I then persuaded an American couple I knew, Mark and Evelyn Sterner from Santa Monica, California who were civilians living in the city to adopt Sung Hee and take her back to America to live.
 They in fact did adopt her and took back to the U.S. I last spoke to Sung Hee in 1976 at which time she was living in the Los Angeles area.
 However, in late 2010, I did in fact contact Mark Sterner who sadly, advised me that Sung Hee was now living in Connecticut and working at one of the Indian Reservation Casinos but was no longer in touch with her due to personal family business matters.

-VACATION TRAVEL WHILE IN THE MILITARY: While stationed in Germany I took Leaves and traveled to England, Holland, Belgium, France, Monaco, Spain, and Denmark… And while stationed in Korea, I took Leave to travel to Japan for “Expo 70″.
+VACATION TRAVEL WHILE IN THE MILITARY: While stationed in Germany Terry took Leaves and traveled to England, Holland, Belgium, France, Monaco, Spain, and Denmark… And while stationed in Korea, took a Leave to travel to Japan for “Expo 70”.

-Then in 1973 Terry earned his Associate of Arts Degree from Miami-Dade Community College.
+Then in December of 1973 Terry earned his Associate of Arts Degree in Liberal Arts from Miami-Dade Community College.

-In 1974 Terry was hired by National Airlines as a Reservations Sales Agent in their Miami office… Then after a couple of years Terry was one of 5-Agents who were appointed as System-Wide Sales and Service Training Supervisors to Train new Sales Agents from time to time.
-Terry also spent six-months in Los Angeles working for National during that period.
-And on his vacations flew virtually free to foreign and Domestic resort destinations such as Australia, Belize, Guatemala, Hawaii, and Israel…
+In about April of 1974 Terry was hired by National Airlines as a Reservations Sales Agent in their Miami office… Then after a couple of years, Terry was one of 5-Agents who were appointed as System-Wide Sales and Service Training Supervisors to Train new Sales Agents from time to time.
+Terry also spent six months in Los Angeles in 1976 and 1977 working for National during that period.
+While working for National Airlines Terry flew virtually free to Foreign and Domestic resort destinations such as Australia, Belize, Guatemala, Israel, and Hawaii…

-In 1979, Terry left National Airlines to open Airline Travel Schools of America, a Licensed Private Vocational School for Travel and Tourism Training headquartered in Ft.
-Lauderdale, Florida which Terry operated as co-owner, Director, and as a student instructor for 3 years.
-The School offered job placement assistance with airlines, travel agencies and cruise lines to graduating students.
-After bad publicity from Airlines going out of business and furloughs of its employees, and Terry getting divorced, Terry closed the school in 1982 and accepted a job offer from a long-time family friend for a sales position and eventually a sales management position with other companies in the home improvement business in Columbus, Ohio where he relocated until March of 1997.
-During this same period in Ohio Terry also worked part-time as a Licensed Ohio Real Estate Sales Agent; purchased, managed and sold several rental properties of his own; and was also an Options Market “Day-Trader” and a Telemarketing Manager for a Mortgage Company… Also during this period Terry spent one winter in Sosua, Puerto Plata, Dominican Republic, and had a vacation apartment on the 26th floor of the well-known La Cite’ apartments in downtown Montreal, Quebec, Canada…
+In late 1978, Terry resigned from National Airlines to open Airline Travel Schools of America, a Licensed Private Vocational School for Travel and Tourism Training headquartered in Ft.
+Lauderdale, Florida which Terry operated as co-owner, Director, and as an Instructor for from 1979-1982.
+After bad publicity from Airlines going out of business and furloughs of its employees, and Terry getting divorced, Terry had to close the school in 1982 and accepted a job offer from a long-time family friend for a sales position and eventually a sales management position with other companies in the home improvement business in Columbus, Ohio where he relocated and lived until 1997.
+During this same period in Ohio Terry also worked part-time as a Licensed Ohio Real Estate Sales Agent; purchased, managed and sold several rental properties of his own; and was also an Options Market “Day-Trader” and a Telemarketing Manager for a Mortgage Company…

-Then in March of 1997 after spending 15-years in Columbus, Ohio, Terry relocated to St. Petersburg, Florida where he worked part-time mostly for temporary employment agencies and also where Terry started the Veterans Free Press Internet Newspaper in February of 1998 of which Terry was the Managing Editor.
-Terry lived in St. Petersburg until March of 2012.
+Then in March of 1997 after spending 15-years in Columbus, Ohio, Terry relocated to St. Petersburg, Florida where he worked part-time mostly for temporary employment agencies and also where Terry started the Veterans Free Press Internet Newspaper in February of 1998 of which Terry was the non-compensated Managing Editor.